-It’s hard to believe you can make something taste so amazing with everyday staples and a few common spices.
-Here’s the lineup:
+It’s hard to believe you can make such a great homemade eggnog recipe with everyday staples and a few common spices.

 How to Make Homemade Eggnog